devflowinc/trieve-rust-client/docs/UserApi.md

 > models::SetUserApiKeyResponse set_user_api_key(set_user_api_key_request)
 Set User Api Key

-Set User Api Key  Create a new api key for the auth'ed user.
+Create a new api key for the auth'ed user.
 Successful response will contain the newly created api key.
 If a write role is assigned the api key will have permission level of the auth'ed user who calls this endpoint.

 ### Parameters